narner/MyWebsite/content/main.md

 ### Notes

-I write about human-computer interaction, new technologies, and software development [here](/notes/).
+I write about HCI, new technologies, and software development [here](/notes/).
 Published work can be found [here](/publications/publications/).

 ### Working Together